HermanToothrot10/qubic-capital-manual/docs/proposals/fundp.md

 ## Purpose

-To initiate a fundraising round by issuing new QCAP at a fixed price.
+To initiate a fundraising round by **issuing new QCAP at a fixed price**.

 ## Required inputs